On minimal non-sofic and $\omega$-non-sofic groups: Main results on minimal non-sofic groups

-Since \(H\) is sofic by assumption, it follows that \(G\) is sofic, a contradiction. \end{proof} \begin{lemma} Let $G$ be a simple group of Lie type over a locally finite field.
+By minimality of $G$, one has \(H\) sofic.
+It follows that \(G\) is sofic, as a direct product of sofic groups, which leads to a contradiction. \end{proof} \begin{lemma} Let $G$ be a simple group of Lie type over a locally finite field.
 Then $\operatorname{Out} G$ is amenable. \end{lemma} \begin{proof} By \cite[Theorem 30]{ste}, the outer automorphism group is a product of the groups of diagonal automorphisms, field automorphisms and graph automorphisms.
 The first and last are cyclic where the second is procyclic, hence the product is solvable.
 Therefore, it is amenable.\end{proof} \begin{cor} Let \(G\) be a minimal non-sofic group.
 Then \(G\) has no normal subgroup isomorphic to an infinite simple locally finite linear group. \end{cor}

 \begin{proof} Let \(H \lhd G\) be such a subgroup.
 Then \(H\) is locally finite and hence it is sofic.
 Moreover, \(\operatorname{Out}(H)\) is amenable by Lemma \ref{locsimp}.
 The result follows from the previous theorem. \end{proof}